This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Estee Lauder (NYSE:EL)

-Though the company faced both macroeconomic and microeconomic challenges throughout fiscal 2016 (fiscal year ends in June), it successfully addressed those to deliver growth above the industry level.
+Though the company faced both macroeconomic and microeconomic challenges throughout fiscal 2016, it successfully addressed those to deliver growth above the industry level.
 Estee Lauder's focus on generating a greater millennial user base, as well as its digital initiatives, along with its adapting to changing demand were some of the factors that drove the company's growth.
 In fiscal 2016, Estee Lauder's net sales grew by 9% year-on-year on a constant currency basis.
 We expect Estee Lauder to continue ruling the prestige beauty market in the near future.

 In FY 2016, the new products comprised of almost a quarter of its total sales marking a record high contribution.
 The company introduced Leading Beauty Forward — a multi-year initiative to improve efficiency, speed of market adaptability, and agility.
 The top growth contributor for FY 2016 was the Makeup category especially attributed by the MAC brand, the luxury brands, the Europe, Middle East and Africa regions, and the online and specialty multi channels.